 Timothy Eppley, Ph.D.

-Dr. Timothy Eppley serves San Diego Zoo Global as a Postdoctoral Associate in Collections Husbandry Science - Primates and Global Partnerships.
+Dr. Timothy Eppley serves San Diego Zoo Global as a Postdoctoral Associate in Collections Husbandry Science - Primates and Population Sustainability.
 Timothy’s research is broadly based in primate behavioral ecology and conservation, and the majority of his research specifically focuses on the effects of fragmented landscapes on lemur behavior and feeding ecology.
 He is currently using lemur behavioral ecology data to help direct lemur conservation efforts in the rainforests of northeast Madagascar.

 Timothy’s research projects include assessing the current species range distribution of the critically endangered red ruffed lemur.
 Although this iconic species is charismatic and ubiquitous within zoological parks worldwide, it is among the most endangered primate species on earth, only existing within a few forests.
 Some of the species’ range is protected; however, even these areas are currently under threat from illegal logging operations and hunters.
 His work surveying these remote forests is critical to conservation efforts, allowing for genetic health assessments of these remaining populations that will assist in identifying priority areas for immediate conservation action.